julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 Long before modern medicine or pharmaceutical interventions, women turned to herbs, moon cycles, and blood rites to encourage conception, honor the womb, and commune with the spirit of life itself.

-One of the most potent, sacred rituals in this tradition is the act of **offering menstrual blood to the Earth**—a practice observed in cultures across the globe, from ancient Slavs to indigenous tribes and modern-day witches reclaiming body sovereignty.
+One of the most potent, sacred rituals in this tradition is the act of **offering menstrual blood to the Earth**, a practice observed in cultures across the globe, from ancient Slavs to indigenous tribes and modern-day witches reclaiming body sovereignty.

 ## ✧ Menstrual Blood as Fertile Offering

-In folk magic, menstrual blood is more than just physical—it is **life-force made visible**, a blend of death and potential, rich with symbolic and literal fertility.
+In folk magic, menstrual blood is more than just physical, it is **life-force made visible**, a blend of death and potential, rich with symbolic and literal fertility.
 It has been used:

 - To anoint seeds before planting
 - To bless trees and sacred stones